17 May 2021

 Over the years, Dynamic has worked with several organisations (including NHS Trusts, Care Homes and Community Services) to develop a range of training materials relating to dementia.

 The resources we have developed have varied according to the needs of the organisational requirements and their target audience.
-In our projects, we have worked with specialists in the field to produce, for example, motion graphics and presenter-style videos to show how different types of dementia impact specific areas of the brain.
+In our projects, we have worked with specialists to produce a wide variety of elearning resources.
+These have included the use of motion graphics and presenter-style videos to show how different types of dementia impact specific areas of the brain.

-Subject matter experts (SMEs) in our client organisations have used these resources to facilitate training with colleagues in face-to-face sessions as well as online delivery.
-Awareness level interactive content has been deployed to organisations and the general public via LMSs, intranets and websites.
+Subject matter experts (SMEs) in our client organisations have used these resources to facilitate training with colleagues.
+And that’s in face-to-face sessions as well as online delivery.
+We’ve deployed awareness level interactive content to organisations and the general public via LMSs, intranets and websites.

-We have created bespoke elearning projects to meet specific criteria to map to, for example, dementia education frameworks and pathways and have included both formative and summative assessment.
+We have also created bespoke elearning projects to meet specific criteria to map to.
+For example, dementia education frameworks and pathways and have included both formative and summative assessment.

 Our off-the-shelf dementia elearning module forms part of an ever-expanding library of courses that we develop in-house.

 In most of our projects, we have collaborated with client organisation SMEs as well as people living with dementia and their carers.
-These projects have enabled us, at Dynamic, to interview and film (with consent) people talking about their personal experiences of dementia and share stories of the impact dementia has had on them and their loved ones.
+During the creation of such projects, we have interviewed and filmed people talking about their personal experiences of dementia.
+They’ve shared stories of the impact dementia has had on them and their loved ones.
+So whilst we may talk about raising awareness through digital learning, it’s much of the offline, face-to-face activity that really counts.

-A recurring message from the people living with dementia is that it’s important to continue to recognise that people with dementia are individuals and that the disease will have affected them in different ways, but they are still the same person.
+There has been a recurring message from the people living with dementia.
+The message is that it’s important to continue to recognise that people with dementia are individuals and that the disease will have affected them in different ways.
+But always, they are still the same person.

 Treat everyone as an individual

-“…don’t forget the ME in DeMEntia – continue to see the person, whether it’s your mum, sister, uncle… whatever… they are still that person… however, the disease takes its toll whether it’s aggression… or moodiness or depression.
+“…don’t forget the ME in DeMEntia.
+Continue to see the person.
+Whether it’s your mum, sister, uncle… whoever… they are still that person.
+However, the disease takes its toll whether it’s aggression… or moodiness or depression.
 Just see the person… not the dementia…”

-“Dementia is all about developing strategies…. and I know that when I start to speak to somebody their reaction is always to be silent… am I going to say the wrong thing… I don’t want to hurt your feelings… I take the responsibility of streamlining the conversation… I’m still fairly articulate… I inject a lot of humour…’’
+“Dementia is all about developing strategies.
+And I know that when I start to speak to somebody their reaction is always to be silent.
+Am I going to say the wrong thing?
+I don’t want to hurt your feelings.
+I take the responsibility of streamlining the conversation and I’m still fairly articulate.
+I inject a lot of humour…’

-Having the opportunity to interview people living with dementia and carers and family members has enabled the Dynamic team to produce resources to raise awareness within a range of organisations for a broad audience and present real stories through interviews from those living with dementia as well as their carers.
+Interviewing people living with dementia, carers and family members gave the team at Dynamic some invaluable insight.
+It meant we could produce resources to raise awareness within a range of organisations for a broad audience.
+And it also meant we could present real stories through interviews from those living with dementia as well as their carers.

 Reducing risk and living with dementia